Appellate Advocates SORA Externship: Representing Rehabilitated Clients Subject to Lifetime Registration

 Client Representation

-Under the supervision of William Kastin, Assistant Attorney-in-Charge of Appellate Advocates, and Ava Page, Supervising Attorney of the SORA Practice, student attorneys will prepare modification petitions for pre-screened individuals seeking to lower their SORA levels.
+Under the supervision of the professors, student attorneys will prepare modification petitions for pre-screened individuals seeking to lower their SORA levels.
 Each student attorney will be assigned an individual client.
 You will interview your client, analyze court documents, gather evidence and supporting documentation, write and file a modification petition with exhibits, negotiate with the prosecutor, and orally argue the modification petition before the Supreme Court.**

 Seminar